Best Gay Bars & Clubs in Phoenix (2026)

 8. Cruisin' 7th

-3702 N 7th St, Melrose District · Neighborhood bar · The local stage
+3702 N 7th St, central Phoenix · Neighborhood bar · The local stage

-Cruisin' 7th is a long-running Melrose neighborhood bar with regular drag shows, live performances, and a loyal local crowd.
+Cruisin' 7th is a long-running neighborhood bar on 7th Street — the corridor a mile or so east of the 7th Avenue Melrose strip — with regular drag shows, live performances, and a loyal local crowd.
 The vibe is friendly and low-key — the kind of bar where the bartender knows your name by your second visit and the drag queens know their audience.
 Less flashy than Charlie's or Stacy's, but that's the appeal.

 • Don't miss: Drag shows (intimate and personal — very different from a big-venue experience), live performances, and the community atmosphere

 • Good to know: Smaller space with a neighborhood-bar feel.
-Good for a low-key night or as a stop on the Melrose crawl
+It's on 7th Street (not 7th Avenue), so it's a quick rideshare from the Melrose strip

 9. Bar 1

-3702 N 7th St, Melrose District · Lounge · The chill starter
+3702 N 16th St, central Phoenix · Lounge · The chill starter

-Bar 1 brings a more laid-back lounge energy to the Melrose strip — candlelit ambiance, pinball machines, an outdoor patio, and a relaxed crowd that's there for conversation and vibes rather than a dance floor.
-This is where you start the night before things get loud, or where you wind down with a last drink after the bigger bars.
+Bar 1 brings a more laid-back lounge energy — candlelit ambiance, an outdoor patio, billiards, and a relaxed crowd that's there for conversation and vibes rather than a dance floor.
+It's on 16th Street, east of the Melrose strip, and makes a good first or last stop on a night out.

-• Don't miss: The outdoor patio on a cool evening, pinball, and the candlelit atmosphere
+• Don't miss: The outdoor patio on a cool evening, a game of pool, and the candlelit atmosphere

 • Good to know: No dance floor, no drag shows — and that's the point.
-The most relaxed bar on the strip.
+One of the most relaxed gay bars in the city.
 Good for dates and catching up with friends

 10. Anvil